-The LifeScape Center for the Arts and Black Hills Playhouse are partnering to produce Camp Bravo: All-Ability Performing Arts, at Joy Ranch, near Watertown, SD, June 16-21, 2019.
+The LifeScape Center for the Arts and Black Hills Playhouse produced Camp Bravo: All-Ability Performing Arts, at Joy Ranch, near Watertown, SD, June 16-21, 2019.

-Camp Bravo is designed for children and young adults of all abilities, ages 9-21.
-Campers spend the week exploring performing skills in a traditional outdoor camp setting while making memories to last a lifetime!
+Camp Bravo was designed for children and young adults of all abilities, ages 9-21.
+Campers spent the week exploring performing skills in a traditional outdoor camp setting while making memories to last a lifetime!
 Also included: horseback riding, wagon rides, archery, pontoon rides, fishing, campfires, and games - all in a completely accessible environment for campers!

-Theatre classes include movement, music, and theatre – all of which can be adapted to meet the needs of each participant.
+Theatre classes include movement, music, and theatre – all of which were adapted to meet the needs of each participant.
 The week culminates with a camp performance for family and friends.